Know your customer: Customer Due Diligence (CDD)

-Enhanced due diligence
+If an obligated entity in the European Union is unable to apply CDD measures, then it must refrain from carrying out the transaction or establishing a business relationship.
+It should also terminate existing business relationships when CDD obligations cannot be met.

+Enhanced Due Diligence (EDD)

-Enhanced due diligence is required when initial identity checks have been completed and high-risk factors have been identified for an individual or a business.
+Enhanced Due Diligence is required when initial identity checks have been completed and high-risk factors have been identified for an individual or a business.
 These measures may be needed based upon factors such as the jurisdiction the customer is based in, the products they are using, or the nature of the customer.
 When these requirements have been met "enhanced" or additional due diligence above and beyond CDD is conducted which identifies the following information: